katyazhi/concentration_CSTR/README.md

 * Total time of the experiment
 * Name of the experiment

-To start calculations, use the "Submit" button.
+To start calculations, use the "Start calculations" button.
 As the output, you will receive an Excel file with the concentration-time data as well as a graph for this data.

 ## Tests
 To ensure that the program works correctly on your computer, you may run tests with the command:
-`pytest`
+`pytest test_CSTR.py`

 This project was originally implemented as part of the [Python programming course](https://github.com/szabgab/wis-python-course-2024-04) at the [Weizmann Institute of Science](https://www.weizmann.ac.il) taught by [Gabor Szabo](https://szabgab.com/).